UC-SciTech/software-architecture-teaching-SLR/docs/Meeting Minutes/Meeting with Sponsor and Mentor/README.md

 ### Meeting with the Sponsor and the Mentor

 ## Note:
-This directory will be updated with new files as and when we finalise our meeting minutes with the Sponsor and the Mentor.
+This directory will be updated with new files as and when we finalise the minutes of our meetings with the Sponsor and the Mentor.